execas/execas.github.io/_posts/2019-03-27-how-stuff-is-stored-on-the-stack.md

 > **Warning:** `%p` expects an argument of type `void *`, hence the cast.

-Notice that a, the first variable, has the highest address, while e, the last variable, has the lowest.
+Notice that *a*, the first variable, has the highest address, while *e*, the last variable, has the lowest.

 A compiler typically chooses the most efficient way to store the variables on the stack.
 This may involve taking care of alignment requirements so that processors have fast access to the data, so there may be padding between variables.